NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 Carnivorous

-Jaws lightly built, small canines and capable of making tools of stone
+Jaws are lightly built, with small canines, and capable of making tools of stone

 Homo erectus